CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * If you want, exit the debug help mode with NVDA+control+alt+H.

 Known bug: A script added for a specific class is visible even if gesture manager is opened in another context.

+## Specify some options when restarting NVDA

+The NVDA+shift+Q command allows to display a window to specify some options before restarting NVDA.
+The options that can be specified correspond to the [command line options](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#CommandLineOptions) that can be used with `nvda.exe`, e.g. `-c` for config path, `--disable-addons` to disable add-ons, etc.

 ## Log stack trace for a function